shrisharaob/BarebonesML/README.md

 - A Python script implementing the algorithm from scratch.
 - The details of the logic used and docs can be found [here](https://shrisharaob.github.io/tutorials/BareBonesML/index.html)
+- Each folder contains a `demos.ipynb` notebook file that showcases the application of the algos on toy datasets

 ## Getting Started